The Top 3 White Paint Colours for Kitchen Cabinets

 Warm whites, cool whites, dirty whites, pink, blue, green – you name a colour, white’s got it covered!
 And choosing a white can be a HARROWING experience, especially if you aren’t starting from scratch and have existing finishes to coordinate with.
 So, I’ve narrowed it down to a few of my faves for you to check out that should be white up your alley.

 P.S.
 The best way to pick your colour is to pick up ALL of these colour chips and compare them to each other.
 This will really help you to narrow down the undertones and decide which one best suits you and your home.

 - BM Chantilly Lace.
-This is the popular one with designers.
+This is a popular one with designers.
 Personally, I find it a stitch too icy and while it does act ‘white’, there are other ways to do it without the icy edge, such as…

 - BM Super White.
 This is just a touch softer while doing the same thing – looking like white

 See more of this kitchen here: A Contemporary New Home

 2. Benjamin Moore Cloud White CC-40

 Definitely the most popular off-white.
 Cloud White looks like a ‘real white’ UNTIL you place it next to a ‘real white’ (like paper or my butt cheeks – hehe, I know my Mom will want me to take that line out…I am so classy sometimes).

 Cloud White has a subtle yellow undertone with a grounded neutral base which makes it not as stark as a traditional white.
 However, if you already have ‘white’ trim or windows, you will notice the difference.

 See more Cloud White here: A Maple Kitchen Makeover with Cloud White